bkudria/speakeasy/docs/instructions.md

 # Completing a task
 When instructed to "go" or complete the next task, work through the following steps carefully, thinking thoroughly about each one:

- 0. Ask to see any files needed
+ 0. Ask to see any files needed, and explain why
  1. Identify the next uncompleted task or sub-task in the task list.
  2. Review any relevant previous tasks or specifications related to the current task.
  3. Analyze the task requirements and current code.